Cost Inflation Index for Financial Year 2024-25

 Cost Inflation Index

-CII or Cost Inflation Index is a unique numerical value assigned by the Income Tax Department to each financial year to monitor the inflation and the impact on prices on assets across India.
-Majorly, CII is used to adjust the purchase price of various assets for inflation when calculating long-term capital gains tax.
+CII or Cost Inflation Index is a unique numerical value assigned by the Income Tax Department to each financial year to monitor inflation and the impact on prices of assets across India.
+CII is used to adjust the purchase price of various assets for inflation when calculating long-term capital gains tax.

 Each financial year is assigned a unique numerical value by the Tax Department of India which represents the inflation in the economy, due to which the prices of assets have subsequently changed.
-CII for the financial year 2023-24 is 348.
-Any profit earned through the sale or transfer of a capital asset of land, shares, trademark etc is known as capital gain.
+The cost Inflation Index, also called Capital Gain, Index for the financial year 2024-25 is 363.
+Any profit earned through the sale or transfer of a capital asset of land, shares, trademark, etc is known as a capital gain.

-While calculating the Income tax, CII is used to find the indexed cost of acquisitions of the eligible assets.
+While calculating the Income tax, Cost Inflation Index, or Capital Gain Index, is used to find the indexed cost of acquisitions of the eligible assets.
 When the CII is applied to the “Cost of Acquisition” (purchase price) of a capital asset, it becomes the “Indexed Cost of Acquisition”.

-Formula for Index Acquisition Cost= Purchase price X ( CII of the year of sale ÷ CII of the year of purchase)
+Formula for Index Acquisition Cost= Purchase price * ( CII of the year of sale ÷ CII of the year of purchase)

 Asset purchased: FY 2007-08 for Rs.10 lakh